amjack100/gnulinux-tk-website/content/builtins/basename.md

 ## Notes

-- Both commands will work as expected when given multiple filename arguments.
+- Both `basename` and `dirname` will work as expected when given multiple filename arguments.